grinnbearit/freemarker-clj/README.md

 A wrapper for the [freemarker template engine](http://freemarker.sourceforge.net/)

-Still in a very early stage, will add more features as I need them, suggestions and patches welcome
+In its early stages, will add more features as I need them, suggestions and patches welcome

 ## Usage

 Create a new template config